deanbittner/brubeck/README.md

 - `dumpfile`: a path where to store the metrics list when triggering a dump (see the section on Interfacing with the daemon)

-- `http`: if existing, this string sets the listen address and port for the HTTP API
+- The http option has been removed/ disabled in this fork.
+The original had a configuration point for http -> http`: if existing, this string sets the listen address and port for the HTTP API

 - `backends`: an array of the different backends to load.
 If more than one backend is loaded, brubeck will function in sharding mode, distributing aggregation load evenly through all